 <message_name>_send() method for all messages in the dialect's message definition.

-The message field values are passed as arguments to the function (fields that are the same for all messages are defined in the class - e.g. source system, source component) and each message is documented in the dialect source code, even when it was automatically generated.
+The message field values are passed as arguments to the function.
+Fields that are the same for all messages are defined in the class - e.g. source system, source component.
+Each message is documented in the dialect source code, even when it was automatically generated.

 For example, the

-system_time_send() function (shown below) is used to send the SYSTEM_TIME message:
+system_time_send() function is used to send the SYSTEM_TIME message as shown below:

 def system_time_send(self, time_unix_usec, time_boot_ms, force_mavlink1=False): ''' The system time is the time of the master clock, typically the computer clock of the main onboard computer. time_unix_usec : Timestamp (UNIX epoch time). (uint64_t) time_boot_ms : Timestamp (time since system boot). (uint32_t) '''

-If you're using mavutil for link management then the
+If you are using mavutil for link management then the

 mav attribute provides access to a configured